petrovskyav/devops-school-aws/README.md

 # devops-school-aws
 1. terraform init
-2. define variables in vars.tf file
+2. define variables in vars.tf file (it is very important to define existing ssh key)
 3. terraform apply